ryman1/keeweb-wiki/Configuration.md

     "path": "webdav-url", // full path to file, including file name, e.g. WebDAV url "options": { "user": "", "password": "" } // only for WebDAV, server auth details }],
+  "plugins": [{
+    "url": "" // if you want to auto-install some plugins }]
   "showOnlyFilesFromConfig": false // allow to open only files from config, remove previously opened files }
 ```